-Pupils are encouraged to do well intrinsically because it is the right thing to do and not for reward, taking responsibility for their behaviour with the support of the Code of Conduct.
-On occasions teachers may choose to use reward as a motivational tool for the whole class to achieve a class goal.
+Pupils are encouraged to do well intrinsically because it is the right thing to do and not for physical rewards, such as food or toys.
+They need to take responsibility for their behaviour with the support of the Code of Conduct.
+Teachers should choose to use a collective reward as a motivational tool for the whole class to achieve a class goal, through a marble jar.
+This may result in additional playtime, Golden Time or an agreed upon class reward.